pip-services/pip-services-docs/content/en/dart/mongodb/persistence/mongodb_persistence.md

 ### Description

-The MongoDbPersistence class allows you to create persistence components that store data in MongoDBs using the official MongoDB driver.
+The MongoDbPersistence class allows you to create persistence components that store data in MongoDB databases using the official MongoDB driver.

-Important points
+**Important points**

 - This is the most basic persistence component that is only able to store data items of any type.
-Specific CRUD operations over the data items must be implemented in child classes by accessing **this.__collection** or **this.__model** properties.
+- Specific CRUD operations over the data items must be implemented in child classes by accessing **this.__collection** or **this.__model** properties.

 #### Configuration parameters